 Myers is a truly spectral presence, and he spends much of the movie simply standing and staring.
 Nowhere is this more effective than the famous kitchen sequence, where he stands before a skewered victim, turning his head, almost quizzically.
 Less imaginative directors would probably have cut this sequence short in their haste to get to another killing, but Carpenter keeps the camera rolling.

 It’s here, perhaps, that we find a clue to what makes Halloween so magnetic.
 Sure, the horror bits don’t look as horrific as they did in the ’70s, and the continuity errors are all there if you choose to look for them.
 But in scenes like these, where Myers simply observes his victims, either before or after he’s killed them, we get a real sense that he’s a force for evil made flesh.
 He’s not merely a killer in a mask (a William Shatner mask, as geek lore tells us), but nothing less than a suburban Grim Reaper – an incarnation of death for a new generation.

 And then there’s that astonishing opening sequence, which Carpenter and his crew worked on so diligently.
 Its use of the young Myers’ point of view, as he sneaks around the outside of his family home, observes his sister making out with her boyfriend inside, and then wanders in for the kill, is more than a flashy gimmick.
 It implicates us in an act of voyeurism (one worthy of the proto-slasher classic Peeping Tom), before forcing us to watch a brutal stabbing that we’re powerless to prevent.

-It's clever, button-putting stuff, and sets the tone for the stripped-back, nasty story to come.
+It’s clever, button-pushing stuff, and sets the tone for the stripped-back, nasty story to come.

 As Carpenter said years later, “It was rough, but it was a new frontier.
 It was beautiful.”